— We take our content seriously. This article was written by a real person at BREL.

-When an offer is signed by the Buyer, their agent will officially ‘register’ it with your agent’s office.
+When an offer is signed by a Buyer, their agent should officially ‘register’ it with your agent’s office.
 Details of the offer won’t be revealed – simply the existence of an offer.
 Once the first offer is registered, your agent will likely contact anyone who has shown the property to inform them of the offer and when it will be presented.
 As new offers are signed, they will also be registered with your agent’s brokerage.

 In an ideal world, multiple Buyers make offers at the same time and those offers:

 - Will meet your closing date

 - Will be accompanied by a sizeable deposit (at least 5% of the purchase price) via certified deposit cheque or money order

 - Will be accompanied by a certified deposit cheque

 The offers will be presented to you, one a time, and you can choose to:

 - Accept the highest and best offer.
 Congrats!
 You’ve sold your home.